Blyth was once a thriving

 have changed and once the coal-fired power station closed it came

-to rely on the import of Bauxite for the local Aluminium Smelter.
+to rely on the import of Alumina for the local Aluminium Smelter.

 However the smelter at Lynemouth closed in 2012.
-Bauxite is still imported
+Alumina is still imported,

 was restored and coal was for a time